 It is not unlikely to find a question on recent Google algorithms on an SEM RFP.
 Google algorithms evolve, and these evolutions impact how the current marketing techniques work.
 For example, there was a time where filling content with keywords would work, and when that changed, lots of marketers were affected.
 Thus, millions of businesses that relied on such material had to evolve.
 Your client will want to know how well you understand the recent Google algorithms, as well as how fast your digital marketing agency grows with each subsequent changes.
 This factor assures the client that they are dealing with seasoned digital marketers who understand that the internet environment is always evolving and that your digital marketing agency can change with the times.

 While it is not unusual, expect to answer on the SEM RFP as to why you have ever rejected a prospective client, if ever.
 Be honest.
-Let the potential client know what led to the rejection.
+Let the potential client know what led to the rejection for the advertising contract template.
 Asking these questions lets the prospective clients gauge the kind of business relationship to expect, and how structured your boundaries are.